bonninr/rusty-pipes/readme.md

 ## Missing features / Limitations / Known Issues

 * Streaming mode will not work well on HDDs or slow SSDs (use precaching in such cases)
-* Support for different manuals and switches
+* No support for split manuals and switches
 * Does not work as a plugin in DAWs
 * No support for percussive sound effects

-*Contributions are welcome!*
+*Contributions to add the above or other features are welcome!*

 ## Download